eon01/kubernetes-workshop/README.md

 Slide available [here](https://slides.com/eon01/kubernetes-workshop#/).
 # Introduction

-In this workshop, we're going to use Kubernetes but in a different way from what most people use it.
+In this workshop, we're going to use learn how to deploy Kubernetes services and Ambassador API gateway.
+We are going to examine the difference between Kubernetes proxies and service mesh like Istio.
+We will see how to access the Kubernetes API and discover some security pitfalls when building Docker images and many interesting things.

-Using the official Python client library for kubernetes, we are going to connect to a running cluster and monitor it.
+We will start by developing a simple Python application, an API that return the list of trending repositories by programming language.

 ## Development Environment
 We are going to use Python 3.6.7